jsnshrmn/ansible-role-users/README.md

 OULibraries.centos7
 =========

-This role adds users wish ssh keys, and makes changes to ssh config and sudoers config.
+This role adds users and ssh keys, confiures ssh, and configures sudoers.

 Requirements
 ------------